artiscursive/ha-nba/README.md

 You can overide the sensor default name (`sensor.nfl`) to one of your choosing by setting the `name` option:

 ```
-- platform: nfl
+- platform: nba
-  team_id: 'SEA'
+  team_id: 'CHA'
-  name: Seahawks
+  name: Hornets
 ```

-Using the configuration example above the sensor will then be called "sensor.seahawks".
+Using the configuration example above the sensor will then be called "sensor.hornets".